MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-real-time-streaming.md

 ## Push data to datasets
 This section describes how to create and push data into the three primary types of real-time datasets that you can use in real-time streaming.

-You can push data into a dataset by using the following three primary methods:
+You can push data into a dataset by using the following methods:

 * The Power BI REST APIs
 * The Streaming Dataset UI
 * Azure Stream Analytics

 ### Use Power BI REST APIs to push data
 You can use *Power BI REST APIs* to create and send data to push datasets and to streaming datasets.
 When you create a dataset by using Power BI REST APIs, the `defaultMode` flag specifies whether the dataset is push or streaming.

 If no `defaultMode` flag is set, the dataset defaults to a push dataset.
 If the `defaultMode` value is set to `pushStreaming`, the dataset is both a push and streaming dataset, and provides the benefits of both dataset types.

 > [!NOTE]
-> When you use datasets with the `defaultMode` flag set to `pushStreaming`, if a request exceeds the 15Kb size restriction for a streaming dataset, but is less than the 16MB size restriction for a push dataset, the request succeeds and the data updates in the push dataset.
+> When you use datasets with the `defaultMode` flag set to `pushStreaming`, if a request exceeds the 15 KB size restriction for a streaming dataset, but is less than the 16 MB size restriction for a push dataset, the request succeeds and the data updates in the push dataset.
 However, any streaming tiles temporarily fail.

-Once a dataset is created, use the REST APIs to push data by using the [PostRows API](/rest/api/power-bi/pushdatasets/datasets_postrows).
+Once a dataset is created, you can use the [PostRows](/rest/api/power-bi/pushdatasets/datasets_postrows) REST APIs to push data.
 All requests to REST APIs are secured by using *Azure Active Directory (Azure AD) OAuth*.

 ### Use the Streaming Dataset UI to push data
 In the Power BI service, you can create a dataset by selecting the **API** approach, as shown in the following screenshot:

 ![Screenshot of the New streaming dataset choices, showing the API selection.](media/service-real-time-streaming/real-time-streaming-0b.png)

-When you create the new streaming dataset, you can enable **Historic data analysis** as shown in the following screenshot.
+When you create the new streaming dataset, you can enable **Historic data analysis**, as shown in the following screenshot.
 This selection has a significant impact.

 ![Screenshot of the New streaming dataset, showing Historic data analysis enabled.](media/service-real-time-streaming/real-time-streaming-0c.png)